^

 Complications and consequences

-Diagnostics of the paralysis of the facial nerve
+Diagnostics facial nerve palsy

 1. MRI is a type of examination using a magnetic field and obtaining layered images.
-Thanks to magnetic resonance imaging, it is possible to identify tumor processes, vascular disorders, inflammatory changes in the meninges, and a cerebral infarction.
+Thanks to magnetic resonance imaging, it is possible to identify tumor processes, vascular disorders, inflammatory changes in the meninges, and cerebral infarction.

 Differential diagnosis